ergohaven/velvet/README.md

-## Velvet v3 is a curved and compact mechanical keyboard with a 40% layout size
+## Velvet v3 is a curved, compact mechanical keyboard with a 40% layout size
 *Minimalist, compact, elegant - there is nothing superfluous in it, only the necessary set of elements to know yourself and the harmony of your own world...*

 ![Velvet v3](images/01.jpg)